intermine/im-docs/docs/database/data-sources/custom/index.rst

-Writing Your Own Data Source
+Writing your own data source
 ================================

-The aim of this tutorial is to create a new source, specifically to import data from an InterMine data format XML file.
-This is achieved in two parts; the first creates the files to describe the new source while the second configures an individual mine to use these files.
-The XML file containing the data could be created in any language.
-InterMine includes :doc:`Java <../apis/java-items-api>` and :doc:`Perl <../apis/perl-items-api>` APIs to assist.
+The aim of this tutorial is to create a new source.
+Often this will be to import data from an InterMine Items XML format file that you create, though other types of source can also be created (e.g. a source that extends InterMine's existing GFF3 importer.

-Thanks to Anthony Smith from the MRC Dunn Human Nutrition Unit for providing this tutorial.
+There are three parts to creating a new source:

+1. Create the directory structure in InterMine that contains files that describe the source.
+2. Configure the mine to use this source (make an entry in your `project.xml`).
+3. Write code to parse the source.
+You can either do this in InterMine directly, by extending the `DataConverter` class, or you can use some other language to generate a standalone InterMine Items XML file, and set `have.file.xml.tgt = true` in the source's project.properties file.
+See `this page <../apis/index.html>`_ for more information on the InterMine Items XML file format and links to language-specific APIs (Perl, Python, etc.) that can help create it.

 Create source files
 -----------------------